PranavEranki/AmazonReviewSentimentAnalysis/README.md

 Pranav Eranki 2018

-Flask web app that uses API service to predict whether the product review is positive or negative.
+Flask web app that uses a API service to predict whether the product review is positive or negative.

 # Dataset